 In specific, very limited cases the cause may be anatomic and/or due to neonatal uterine bleeding, but this remains speculative.

-Yet, despite the myriad of theories, no single assumption accounts for all cases in all women.
+Yet, despite the myriad of theories, no single assumption accounts for all cases in all those affected.
 What do we believe?
-It is likely that women and girls are born with endometriosis and a combined number of pathological factors subsequently trigger the disease.
+It is likely that we are born with endometriosis and a combined number of pathological factors subsequently trigger the disease later in life.

-Recently, a number of blogs have maintained that endometriosis is caused by negative emotions and various deep-seat psychological components.
+As an aside, a number of sources have indicated over the years that endometriosis is caused by “negative emotions” and various deep-seat psychological components.
 While there are various social, psychological and emotional aspects to any painful, chronic illness such as endometriosis, these are consequences of the disease – not the cause.
-Endometriosis has its origins in very real, very complex genetic and molecular underpinnings – not some abstract rejection of one’s uterus or inability to get along with one’s parents, for example, as claimed.
-Various psychoimmune interactions are present in women with endometriosis i.e. pronounced immunological shifts, manifested by imbalanced production of anti-inflammatory cytokines among other biologic responses – but these are part of the network of adaptive reactions associated with and perhaps because of it – not the origin of the disease.
+Endometriosis has its origins in very real, very complex genetic and molecular underpinnings – not some abstract ‘rejection of one’s uterus’ or inability to get along with one’s parents, among other erroneous claims.
+Various psychoimmune interactions are present in those with endometriosis i.e. pronounced immunological shifts, manifested by imbalanced production of anti-inflammatory cytokines among other biologic responses – but these are part of the network of adaptive reactions associated with and perhaps because of it – not the origin of the disease.
 Such offensive contention that endometriosis is a psychological ailment due to one’s internal failings or otherwise rooted in emotions leads only to further delayed diagnosis and ineffective treatment of the disease.

 Alternative therapies, such as diet and nutrition, acupuncture, physical therapy, and other complementary treatments can be helpful at effectively managing symptoms on a non-invasive basis when combined with quality excisional surgery, which we believe is the cornerstone of any effective management plan.